 The task of understanding the dynamics of coevolutionary algorithms or comparing performance between such algorithms is complicated by the fact the internal fitness measures are subjective.
-Though several techniques have been proposed to use external or objective measures to help in analysis, there are clearly properties of fitness payoff, like intransitivity, for which these techniques are ineffective.
-We feel that a principled approach to this problem is to first establish the theoretical bounds to guarantee objective measures in one CEA model; from there one can later examine the effects of deviating from the assumptions made by these bounds.
-To this end, we present a model of competitive fitness assessment with a single population and non-parametric selection (such as tournament selection), and show minimum conditions and examples under which an objective measure exists, and when the dynamics of the coevolutionary algorithm are identical to those of a traditional EA.
+Though a variety of techniques have been proposed to use external or objective measures to help in analysis, there are clearly properties of fitness payoff (e.g., intransitivity) which call such methods into question in certain contexts.
+We present a model of competitive fitness assessment with a single population and non-parametric selection (such as tournament selection), and show minimum conditions and examples under which an objective measure exists, and when the dynamics of the coevolutionary algorithm are identical to those of a traditional EA.
+We also discuss terminological difficulties in the coevolution literature, and present a detailed description of external measures presently in use in the literature.

-1 INTRODUCTION
+1 Introduction

 Traditional evolutionary algorithms (EAs) assess the fitness of an individual objectively, that is, independent of the population context in which the individual is placed.
 Coevolutionary algorithms (CEAs) operate much like traditional EAs except that fitness assessment is not objective but subjective: an individual is evaluated through its interaction with other individuals in the evolutionary system.
-Because of the subjective nature of fitness in CEAs, it is not clear under what conditions a CEA would be expected to optimize in a fashion like a traditional EA would solving a static problem.
+Because fitness is subjective in CEAs, it is not clear under what conditions a CEA would be expected to optimize in a fashion like a traditional EA would solving a static problem.
 Without a firmer understanding of these conditions, the usefulness of CEAs as optimization procedures is unclear.

 We consider two common reasons why knowing these conditions would be helpful.
-First, one might want to feel safe in the knowledge that the designed CEA is following the same trajectory as a traditional EA, even if it is not clear what the traditional EA's objective fitness would be.
+First, one might want to feel safe R. Paul Wiegand Department of Computer Science George Mason University paul@tesseract.org in the knowledge that the designed CEA is following the same trajectory as a traditional EA; even if it is not clear what the traditional EA's objective fitness would be.
 Second, one might want to know an actual equivalent objective fitness in order to measure the progress of the coevolutionary algorithm, either to analyze how the algorithm is improving during a given run, or to compare performance between algorithms.
 Indeed, understanding how the algorithm is progressing during a run is of particular importance to coevolutionary algorithms, since a variety of pathological dynamics such as cycling, mediocre stability, and loss of an adaptive gradient can occur to spoil search efforts.
 As it turns out, these two reasons do not result in the same set of conditions: the second condition is more specific than and implies the first.

-In this paper we will shed some light on these issues with respect to a specific, common form of coevolutionary procedure: coevolution with a single population, using a non-parametric selection procedure such as tournament selection, rank selection, or truncation selection.
-This differs from much of the coevolution theory, which has focused on two-population coevolution and has typically applied a fitness-based (parametric) selection method.
-A non-parametric selection procedure permits us to shift our focus from a fitness function to a ranking function, allowing us to make guarantees even with unusual fitness values as long as the ranks among individuals remain consistent.
+In this paper we will shed some light on these issues with respect to a specific, common form of coevolutionary procedure: coevolution with a single population, using a nonparametric selection procedure such as tournament selection, rank selection, or truncation selection.
+We realize this is somewhat different from much of the coevolution theory, which has focused on two-population coevolution and has typically applied a fitness-based (parametric) selection method.
+A non-parametric selection procedure permits us to shift from a fitness function to a ranking function, allowing us to make guarantees even with unusual fitness values as long as the ranks among individuals remain consistent.
 For purposes of this paper, we will also operate under the standard EGT assumption that selection is done with full mixing, that is, an individual's fitness is determined through competition with every other individual in the population, including the individual itself.
 In addition, the mathematical models presented here assume infinite population sizes.
-Because it is tractable, complete mixing is a standard assumption in theoretical analyses of coevolution; however we recognize that a number of coevolutionary methods (single-elimination tournament, incomplete mixing, fitness sharing, etc.) do not necessarily fit this model in practice.
-However first establishing minimum bounds for guaranteeing objective measures in some valid CEA, we form a principled foundation from which to later "jump off" and explore what happens when one deviates from these bounds: for example, by gradually loosening transitivity restrictions, or by moving from a full population-wide tournament to smaller tournaments.